niplav/site/resolving.md

 This kind of preference reversal does not occur with exponential discounting.

-Hyperbolic preferences can be modeled in a a game-theoretic setup, in which subagents in aggregation execute a Pareto-dominated strategy, and via a single agent which follows an unchangeable plan [Caillaud & Jullien 2000](./doc/econ/behavioral/modelling_time_inconsistent_preferences_caillaud_jullien_2000.pdf).
+Hyperbolic preferences can be modeled in a game-theoretic setup, in which subagents in aggregation execute a Pareto-dominated strategy, and via a single agent which follows an unchangeable plan [Caillaud & Jullien 2000](./doc/econ/behavioral/modelling_time_inconsistent_preferences_caillaud_jullien_2000.pdf).
 Caillaud and Jullien do not attempt to resolve